 As parents, grandparents and students we know college is coming and that we're somehow going to have to pay for it someday.
 Fortunately we have many options available to us including savings bonds, the stock market and 529 plans.
 Starting a 529 account now is always the best option, no matter how old you (or your child) is.
 While playing the stock market may yield higher returns on your investment, placing your money into a 529 plan allows it to grow in a tax free environment.
 One study even found that when the federal tax benefits were taken into consideration, 529 plans outperformed their benchmarks in every category.

 Ohio has it's own state-operated 529 plan called Ohio CollegeAdvantage 529 Savings Plan.
 It is important to note that your child does not have to go to a OH college or university in order to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

 Colleges and universities across the United States experienced increased operating costs of 2.5% in 2019.
 This most recent inflation figure was down slightly from the 2.9 percent increase in 2018 and 3.4 percent increase in 2017.
 These costs are forwarded directly to students in the form of higher tuition and living expenses.
 As these costs steadily rise every year, parents are looking for ways to help offset these future higher education costs.

 These rising costs are hitting closer to home in Ohio as well.
 Ohio's higher education costs rose by 5.2% in just the last 10 years, ranking as the 50th highest state.

-The table below shows the average one-year costs in 2020 for different types of Ohio colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of Ohio colleges and universities.